alvr-org/ALVR/wiki/How-ALVR-works.md

 ### The built application

 ALVR is made of two applications: the server and client.
 The server is installed on the PC and the client is installed on the headset.
 While the client is a single APK, the server is made of three parts: the launcher, the driver and the dashboard.
-The launcher (`ALVR Launcher.exe`) is the single executable found at the root of the server app installation.
+The launcher (`ALVR Launcher.exe`) is the single executable found at the root of the server app Basic-installation.
 The driver is located in `bin/win64/` and named `driver_alvr_server.dll`.
 The dashboard is a collection of files located in `dashboard/`.

 The launcher sets up the PC environment and then opens SteamVR, which loads the ALVR driver.
 The driver is responsible for loading the dashboard and connecting to the client.